lojaine001/lojaine001/README.md

 ## What I'm About

-5th year AI Engineering student splitting time between Morocco 🇲🇦 and France 🇫🇷.
+5th year AI Engineering student.
 I build machine learning systems and deploy them to production.
 Currently doing a dual degree program because apparently one wasn't enough.

 Right now I'm deep into **computer vision**, **time series forecasting**, and figuring out how to make ML models not suck in production.